PierreSenellart/provsql/doc/TODO/studio.md

   column.
 - **Multi-user demo deployment**: per-browser-session isolation in a single Docker container so a conference audience can each hit `localhost:8000` against a hosted instance.
+The Playground already gives an audience zero-install isolated instances; this item is only worth doing for a demo that needs the *native* extension (external knowledge compilers, multi-backend features the WASM build lacks).

 ### Notebook-mode polish